 - They’re invested and engaged

-- They don’t believe in competition, so they freely share with and help other AssistU VAs (a benefit to you because it’s like having hundreds of VAs on your side)
+- They don’t believe in competition, so they freely share with and help other AssistU VAs (a benefit to you because it’s like having many VAs on your side)

 - They can do a lot, but more importantly, they are a lot